 Between 2009 and 2019, HRS produced 34 stations for a major client.
 These were installed in Germany, France, Denmark, and the USA.

-Since 2020 and the company's change of strategy to include the design and installation of new-generation stations, HRS has installed 22 stations, including 1 in Saudi Arabia.
+Following a change in the company's strategy to include the design and installation of new-generation stations, HRS has installed 27 stations between 2020 and 2024 in France, the UK, Spain, Germany and Saudi Arabia.

 To cover the needs of the market and address the different types of mobility, HRS develops and sells high-capacity stations that can compress 14, 40 or 80 kg of hydrogen an hour, supplied at 350 bar and 700 bar.